Fall24-BUCS506/tanth-midterm/writeup.md

      - `train_test_split` for creating training and testing datasets.
      - `resample` to balance the classes by upsampling minority classes.
      - `accuracy_score` and `confusion_matrix` to evaluate model predictions.
-   - **Pipeline Setup**: Initially, Scikit-learn was used to experiment with pipelines and grid search for hyperparameter tuning before we finalized the best parameters.
+   - **Pipeline Setup**: Initially, Scikit-learn was used to experiment with pipelines and grid search for hyperparameter tuning before I finalized the best parameters.
 The code for the pipeline is since then removed from the notebook.

 ### Not covered in class
 4. **XGBoost** (`xgboost`):